mannu2050/Azure-Search-prefix-postfix-search/Readme.md

 ---

 #Prefix & postfix searching with Azure Search
-If you have data like:
+In Azure Search there is a possibility to address custom search analyzers which will address custom specifications.
+In this post I am describing one of the custom analyzer scenario.
+Let us take an example in which a search index will have the following data:
 (1) Tomcat
 (2) Catalina
 (3) StuffedCat

+Now when user specify the search criteria as cat then all of the abovementioned will appears in search result.
-and you want to show all three if cat is specified in the search criteria.
-It is as simple as you want.
+It is as simple as you want :).

-In traditional infix search you will get the resultset when it is starting with cat e.g. catalina will be returned once you search for cat in the above dataset.
+In traditional infix search you will get the resultset when it is starting with cat e.g. catalina will be returned once user specifies search criteria as cat.
 The answer to this problem is custom analyzer refer [here]().
+The solution is having three parts: one is creating Index in which we specify the custom analyzer & define token filter.

 ##Create Index: